mattwach/tinygo_picocalc/README.md

 The main thing I'll talk about here is Go's use of build tags.
 The basic pattern that you use [go build tags](https://pkg.go.dev/go/build) to define files that will compile differently on PC and PicoCalc.
-For example, say you want to print to the screen or LCD.
-You could make a PC version, `printpc.go`:
+For example, say you want to print to the terminal on PC and the LCD on PicoCalc.
+You could make a PC version,

+`printpc.go`:

 ```golang